EHVB/Operation-Rooms/README.md

 - create the schema operationroom
 - run the sql script file from the repo to create required tables and insert data
 - change the password of the database in app.py to the password of your local host connection in the DBMS
-- Accounts to be used to log in the site are in their specfied tables ( doctor,nurse,engineer) ( only active users can log in)
+- Accounts to be used to log into the site are in their specfied tables ( doctor, nurse, engineer) ( only active users can log in)

-Now you can run app.py on your local server, Please leave any notes or reccomendations by sending an email ( our emails are available after logging in in the abouts us tab).
+Now you can run app.py on your local server, Please leave any notes or reccomendations by sending an email ( our emails are available after logging in the abouts us tab).